lucia-auth/lucia/pages/sessions/basic.md

 ## Overview

-Sessions are stored in a database with their ID and hash of the secret.
+Sessions have an ID and secret.
+We're going to use a separate ID and secret to prevent any possibility of a timing attacks via string comparisons.
 The secret is hashed before storage to minimize the impact of breaches and leaks.
-Once a token is lost, the server cannot re-issue it.

 ```ts
 interface Session {